Civic Platform: Ideology

 Since 2007, when Civic Platform formed the government, the party has gradually moved from its Christian-democratic stances, and many of its politicians hold more liberal positions on social issues.
-In 2013, the Civic Platform's government introduced public funding of in vitro fertilisation program.
-Civic Platform also supports civil unions for same-sex couples but is against same-sex marriage and the adoption of children by same-sex couples.
-The party also currently supports liberalisation of the abortion law, which it had opposed while in government.
+In 2013, the Civic Platform's government introduced public funding of in vitro fertilization program.
+Civic Platform also supported civil unions for same-sex couples but is against same-sex marriage and the adoption of children by same-sex couples.
+The party also currently supports liberalization of the abortion law, which it had opposed while in government.
+In response to the climate crisis, the Civic Platform pledged to end the use of coal for energy in Poland by 2040.

-Despite declaring in the parliamentary election campaign the will to limit taxation in Poland, the Civic Platform has in fact increased it.
-The party refrained from implementing the flat tax, increasing instead the value-added tax from 22% to 23% in 2011.
-It has also increased the excise imposed on diesel oil, alcoholic beverages, tobacco and oil.
-The party has eliminated many tax exemptions.

-In response to the climate crisis, the Civic Platform has promised to end the use of coal for energy in Poland by 2040.
+PO was described as neoliberal, economically liberal, right-wing liberal, and fiscally conservative.
+It represented moderately conservative positions, and pursued deregulatory economic policies.
+The Third Cabinet of Donald Tusk led by the Civic Platform pursued economic deregulation, lowering healthcare tax for business, restricting immigration and tax cuts.
+It also pursued laissez-faire economic policies, such as introducing tax exemptions for self-employed and high earners.

-After becoming the biggest opposition party, the Civic Platform became more socially liberal.
-This tendency is especially popular among the younger generation of the party's politicians such as Mayor of Warsaw and candidate in the presidential election Rafał Trzaskowski.
-The party has also changed its opinion about the social programmes of PiS and PSL, starting to support them.
+After becoming the biggest opposition party, the Civic Platform became more culturally liberal and populist.
+This tendency became especially popular among the younger generation of the party's politicians, such as mayor of Warsaw and presidential candidate Rafał Trzaskowski.
+The party has also changed its opinion about the social programs of PiS, starting to support them.
+After returning to the government in 2023, the party adopted an anti-immigration stance to migrants coming from Russia and Belarus.